 Devanshi gave a brief introduction about how wood filler seals the cracks in the wood piece ensuring a smooth surface.
 She started painting the picture already sketched on the wood, with goldish yellow which gave it a significant sheen.
 Further, she started painting the second layer with warm shades.
 She beautifully explained the blend for painting a house followed by the texture of trees and branches.

 She showed her 4 feet Lippan Art which even had a Kutchhi portrait of a lady.
-At the end, she specifically pointed out about applying primer on the wooden art.
-All the attendees enjoyed the unique art of painting on the wood.
+In the end, she specifically pointed out about applying primer to the wooden art.
+All the attendees enjoyed the unique art of painting on wood.

 On this note, here’s us signing off until next time!